fubarhouse/dvm/README.md

 ### Drush version Manager

-Only OSX and Ubuntu (CLI) systems are supported at this time.
+Only OSX and Ubuntu (CLI) systems are supported at this time, but any UNIX system should support it.

 ### Drush

-So far, Drush versions `2.0.0` and later are successfully working without errors.
+Versions `2.x.x*` and later are successfully working without errors using DVM.

-There's a desire to make Drush v1 work, but there's no practical reasoning to it - so this may come later.
+Versions `2.x.x+*` and `2.x.x` do not support global functionality, so it's recommended to use `3.x.x` at a minimum.

-For use with Drush v1,2,3,4 & 5, the script will use wget based on an array with all the information and all other versions will use composer to get the live versions available.
+Versions `1.x.x+x` will not be officially supported as these versions do not support global functionality.

 ## License